What Was the Year of Jubilee?

 Although we can’t celebrate a year of Jubilee as non-Israelites in modern society, we can dedicate our year to the Lord.
-We can find times to rest, times to forgive others of their moral debts (however they’ve wronged us), and times to let God move so we don’t overwork ourselves.
+We can find times to rest, forgive others of their moral debts (however they’ve wronged us), and let God move so we don’t overwork ourselves.

 And we can remember that through Jesus’ work on the cross, we can have the chance to experience an eternal Jubilee in heaven.

 Hope Bolinger is an acquisitions editor at End Game Press, and the author of almost 30 books.
 More than 1500 of her works have been featured in various publications.
 Check out her books at hopebolinger.com for clean books in most genres, great for adults and kids.

 The views and opinions expressed in this podcast are those of the speakers and do not necessarily reflect the views or positions of Salem Web Network and Salem Media Group.